Pumpkin Spice Macarons

 Pumpkin Spice Macarons designed to look like a carved pumpkin.

-I love it when desserts are cute and delicious, and these pumpkin spice macarons are definitely both!
+I love it when desserts are cute and delicious, and these pumpkin spice macarons are both!

-Decorated with edible markers, these crispy and sweet bright orange macaron shells filled with sweet pumpkin spiced buttercream are the perfect dessert to serve up at a fun Halloween or fall party!
+Decorated with edible markers, these crispy, bright orange macaron shells filled with sweet pumpkin-spiced buttercream are the perfect dessert to serve at a fun Halloween or fall party!

 You’ll love seeing the smiles on your guests’ faces when you serve these darling pumpkin spice macarons.